scientific-python/specs/purpose-and-process/index.md

 # Description

-The SPEC process is designed to identify shared concerns and areas of unification and to produce collaboratively written, community adopted guidelines for projects in the scientific Python ecosystem.
+The SPEC process is designed to identify areas of shared concern between projects in the scientific Python ecosystem and to produce collaboratively written, community adopted guidelines for addressing these.
-These documents are known as SPECs: Scientific Python Ecosystem Coordination documents.
+Such guidelines are known as SPECs: Scientific Python Ecosystem Coordination documents.

 Specifically, the purpose of the SPEC process is